Johnson Mesa: Description

 Johnson Mesa is about 14 mi long, running east to west, and 2 mi to 6 mi wide, north to south.
-The lava-topped tableland slopes downward from 8,650 feet (2,637 m) to 7,600 feet (2,316 m) from west to east.
-Steep-sided cliffs from 500 feet (152 m) to 1,900 feet (579 m) high ring the Mesa.
+The lava-topped tableland slopes downward from 8649 ft to 7600 ft from west to east.
+Steep-sided cliffs from 500 ft to 1900 ft high ring the Mesa.

 Johnson Mesa is a high plateau with a top-of-the-world atmosphere looking out over the Great Plains far below.
 New Mexico Highway 72 traverses the mesa east to west, part of the Dry Cimarron State Scenic & Historic Byway.
 Several volcanic cones, including Red Mountain, Towndrow Peak, and Dale Mountain rise about 400 feet (122 m) above the mostly flat and treeless terrain.
 The cliffs surrounding the mesa are wooded with pinyon, juniper, Gambel oak and ponderosa pine, but the top is grassland.
 The source of the Dry Cimarron River is on the Mesa, but, before the coming of settlers, the only water sources were depressions in which water collected after rains.
 Several shallow lakes and ponds, including Berry and Bellisle lakes, have been created as watering holes for cattle.
-Below the south rim of Johnson Mesa is Johnson Park, about 3 miles (5 km) by 2 miles (3 km), at an elevation of 6,800 feet (2,073 m).
+Below the south rim of Johnson Mesa is Johnson Park, about 3 miles (5 km) by 2 miles (3 km), at an elevation of 6800 ft.
 The earliest access to the Mesa was through the Park.

 The high altitude moderates summer temperatures, but winters are very cold and windy.
 The Mesa receives about 18 inches (457 mm) of precipitation annually as does nearby Raton.